I Hate Computer Science | Pros and Cons

 5. If computer science ultimately is not for you, that’s ok too.
 Not everyone needs to pursue CS.
 Consider how some of the skills you’ve gained can transfer to other interests or careers.

 6. Try to avoid strong dislike or hate.
-These emotions may cloud your objectivity.
+These emotions may cloud your goals.
 Critically analyze what specific aspects of CS you struggle with and why.
 Keep the end goal in mind.

 With time and the right approach, you can find motivation and meaning in computer science.